The Principal Dev – Masterclass for Tech Leads

 Example alias dc=dockcheck.sh -p -x 10 -t 3.

-Trigger with the -i flag.
-If notify.sh is present and configured, it will be used.
-Otherwise, notify_v2.sh will be enabled.
-Will send a list of containers with updates available and a notification when dockcheck.sh itself has an update.
-Run it scheduled with -ni to only get notified when there's updates available!
+Triggered with the -i flag.
+Will send a list of containers with updates available and a notification when dockcheck.sh itself has an update. notify_templates/notify_v2.sh is the default notification wrapper, if notify.sh is present and configured, it will override.

-V2 installation and configuration (tag v0.6.5 or later): Remove or rename notify.sh if previously configured using the legacy method.
-Make certain your project directory is laid out as below.
-You only need the notify_v2.sh file and any notification templates you wish to enable, but there is no harm in having all of them present.
+Set up a directory structure as below.
+You only need the notify_templates/notify_v2.sh file and any notification templates you wish to enable, but there is no harm in having all of them present.

 .